 - The bottom part of this sleeping pad, i.e., the one in the contact with the ground is in fact just a fabric without insulation.
 The fill in the bag, in general, loses its insulation properties when it is pressed by your body, so having the fill in this lower area may be pointless.

 The bags of this type have a sleeve where you can put the sleeping pad so that it does not move.
-The mentioned example, Sierra Designs Backcountry Bed Elite 2 season sleeping bag is with such a design.
+See a nice example in this Big Agnes Lost Dog series.

 So in general, if you want to be warm and lightweight mummy-type is your sleeping bag.
 But make sure that it is a proper size to have an optimal thermal efficiency; it should not be too snug.

 Regarding the temperature rating please have a look into my another text on this issue.

 This is a type that shares some features with both other types.
 General features:

 - A bit tapered in the foot area.

 - With a hood, and without a hood.

 - The zipper can go all the way around the foot area, so it can be used as a blanket as well.